 As illustrated in the above video, an attacker can register and make a profile on the website.
 Then they have the access to upload, edit and delete documents/images on their profile.
 An attacker can click on delete to delete their own document and intercept this delete request using a tool called Burp.
 The attacker can then change the assignment_id and asset_id in the POST request to delete some other user’s assignment details.

 Issue: Privilege Escalation- Horizontal

-An attacker can navigate to the assignment section in their profile, replace their user id with another user ID in the URL and then append description into the URL.
-The description of that another user is visible to the attacker.
+An attacker can navigate to the assignment section in their profile, replace their user id with another user ID in the URL and then append a description into the URL.
+The description of that other user is visible to the attacker.

 Issue: Error Handling

-The exception message which is thrown as a response contains information which could be further exploited by the attacker.
+The exception message which is thrown as a response contains information that could be further exploited by the attacker.